Kaneki-x/XChatMessageView/README.md

 ### Layout

-set XChatMessageView in xml is as same as simple ViewGroup.
+Set XChatMessageView in xml is as same as simple ViewGroup.

 ```xml
 	<me.kaneki.xchatmessageview.XChatMessageView